huzeifa-zz/huzeifa.github.io/_posts/2017-08-28-constant-current-source.markdown

 Bravo!
 You have successfully performed a parameter sweep simulation and displayed the results graphically on a cartesian diagram.

 ## Conclusion
-This post was aimed at giving you a brief overview of the Qucs interface, showing you how to conduct circuit simulations in order to obtain measurements and, use them to verify the intended purpose of the circuit.
+This post was aimed at giving you a brief overview of the Qucs interface, showing you how to conduct circuit simulations in order to obtain measurements and, use them to verify the outcome of the circuit.

 ## References
 + [Qucs project](http://qucs.sourceforge.net/index.html)